 The Edwardian Garden at Lotherton was a composition of both the formal and the natural, laid out by Gwendolyn who not only knew the stylistic rules, but also saw the existing qualities of the site and landscape.

 The Gardens were designed as a series of enclosed gardens to the north and east of the main house.
 The old Walled Garden was transformed into an "old-fashioned" garden filled with rose beds and herbaceous borders with scented flowers, tender creepers and perennials.
 The William and Mary Garden was built with a sunken pond and plant walls.
 A part of the Victorian shrubbery was made into a rock garden, "The Dell" with winding sunken paths and a hard tennis court was laid out overlooking the pasture and the open landscape.

 Since the city of Leeds was given the care of the Estate in 1968, many alterations have been made.
 These have mainly been superficial so the main character of the gardens remains intact.
 The gardens are now being slowly restored to their former state.

 With over 480 individual birds, from more than 130 different species, the Bird Garden has developed into one of the UK`s premier collections of rare and endangered birdlife.

 Explore the Bird Garden

-Planted in 2005 in partnership with the Northern Fruit Group.
-The Orchard contains 109 varieties of mixed use trees including many from the Yorkshire region - with over 200 trees in total!
+Planted in 2005, in partnership with the Northern Fruit Group.
+The Orchard contains 109 of mixed use, old varieties including many from the Yorkshire region with over 200 trees in total.